 Young Scholars Working Group

-After a successful and inspiring workshop held during SIEF’s Congress in Zagreb 2015, the Young Scholars Working Group is now hosting its own conference and invites everyone interested to join!
+After a successful and inspiring workshop held during SIEF’s Congress in Zagreb 2015, the Young Scholars Working Group held its own conference.
+A report will follow shortly.

 Call for Papers: The First International Conference of the SIEF Young Scholars Working Group in cooperation with the Institute of Cultural Anthropology/ European Ethnology at Göttingen University: